 If you’ve been reading our blog regularly, then you know we already answered some of the most important questions for you.
 We told you where to stay and what to do in this Mediterranean pearl.
-But now, we are here to tell you what are the top foods to try in the Dubrovnik region in 2022.
+But now, we are here to tell you what are the top foods to try in the Dubrovnik region.

 The Best Foods And Dishes To Eat In Dubrovnik